Thirteen Michigan Central Railroad locomotive engineers meet at the

 With a surplus of $5.5 million in the midst of an $18 million

-With a surplus of $5.5 million in the midst of an $18 million dollar claims year, trustees authorize the second premium increase in Association history.
+With a surplus of $5.5 million in the midst of an $18 million dollar claims year, trustees authorize the second rate increase in Association history.
 Railroad operating craft members shoulder a 40 percent increase, effective September 1st.
 The Premier 120 and 180 policies are offered as cost-effective alternatives.
 LECMPA returns to financial health.

 August 8